African Cichlid Guide: Types, Tank Mates, Tank Size, Care, Etc.

 African Cichlid Tank Mates

 If you want to keep them with others, then make sure they share the same size and temperament.
-Otherwise, your Cichlid will attack the smaller or peaceful fish and turn them into a meal.
+Otherwise, your Cichlid will attack the smaller or more peaceful fish and turn them into a meal.

 African catfish are perfect for them as they are bottom dwellers and fast swimmers.
 They can defend themselves.